 What happens if you do develop diabetes?
 Rest assured that there are many things you can do to help manage your condition and prevent it from progressing so that you can still enjoy a high quality of life.
 All of the preventative measures mentioned above are also excellent ways to manage diabetes if it does develop.

-The key to effectively managing diabetes is to catch it early and put your treatment plan into action as soon as possible.
+The key to effectively managing diabetes is to catch it early and implement your treatment plan as soon as possible.
 Doing so will not only help slow the progression of the disease but can also prevent additional complications and conditions such as diabetic neuropathy.

-Of course, when lifestyle changes aren't enough, there are also plenty of other treatment options designed to help you manage your diabetes and any associated symptoms.
-Acupuncture, therapy, medication, and massage are just a few of the many options available.
+Of course, when lifestyle changes aren't enough, plenty of other treatment options are designed to help you manage your diabetes and any associated symptoms.
+Acupuncture, therapy, medication, yoga, and massage are just a few of the many options available.
 Aids such as diabetic socks and compression socks are also must-have tools for diabetic patients.

 Buy diabetic socks online at Viasox